 "Thursday night, we were money from the line.
 [Missed free throws] hadn't hurt us all season," Morrison said.

 It could have been a two-point game.
-Instead, Fitchburg scored the next four for
+Instead, Fitchburg scored the next four for an eight-point advantage.
+MCLA did get within two, but the 6-0 run was used to catch back up, not get over the hill.

 "That hill that you're climbing, you're stuck on it.
 You haven't really gotten to the top, Morrison said.
 "You need to keep making progress for that energy to keep building. ...
 It probably stalled our energy a little bit."